hero media

 Meet friendly locals among market stalls in Kalna.
 (Image: Rachael Thompson)

 We step into a lesser-known chapter of our journey in the small town of Kalna, also known as the ‘City of Temples’.
-Here, we wander amid 108 Shiva temples arranged in two concentric circles that are a striking visual and spiritual mandala in devotion to Lord Shiva, a major deity in Hinduism.
+Here, we wander amid 108 Shiva temples arranged in two concentric circles that are a striking visual and spiritual mandala in devotion to Lord Shiva.

 Our meditative stroll gently ends as we reach the local markets, threading through a tight maze of stalls where women dressed in colourful saris sell fresh produce.
 The air becomes heavy with the distinct metallic tang of fresh catch as hawkers proudly call out their flapping carp and perch, slicing them alive.
-It’s a sensory overload, but a profound insight into Bengali life.
+It’s a sensory overload and a profound insight into Bengali life.

 Back onboard, we spot a Ganges river dolphin leaping through the air, its energy mirroring the exhilaration I feel after our morning adventure.
 Retreating to my suite, I listen to the melodies drifting from a nearby fishing boat and realise we have been hearing music constantly throughout the journey, from temple grounds to city streets.
-Music is deeply woven into daily life, not just as entertainment, but as part of the country’s spiritual rhythm.
+Music is deeply woven into daily life as both entertainment and part of the country’s spiritual rhythm.

 Soak in river views back onboard the Ganges Voyager II.
 (Image: Rachael Thompson)